dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 > [!WARNING]
 > Do **not** serve sensitive error information from <xref:Microsoft.AspNetCore.Diagnostics.IExceptionHandlerFeature> or <xref:Microsoft.AspNetCore.Diagnostics.IExceptionHandlerPathFeature> to clients.
 Serving errors is a security risk.

-To see the exception handling lambda in action in the sample app, use the `ProdEnvironment` and `ErrorHandlerLambda` compiler directives, and select **Trigger an exception** on the home page.
+To see the exception handling lambda in action in the sample app, use the `ProdEnvironment` and `ErrorHandlerLambda` preprocessor directives, and select **Trigger an exception** on the home page.

 ## UseStatusCodePages